Tavien St. Clair

 Tavien St. Clair (born June 23, 2006) is an American college football quarterback for the Ohio State Buckeyes.

-High school career
+Early life

 St. Clair attended Bellefontaine High School in Bellefontaine, Ohio.
 He had 2,453 passing yards and 25 touchdowns as a sophomore in 2022 and 3,083 passing yards and 37 touchdowns as a junior in 2023.
 In June 2024, he was named the MVP of the Rivals Five Star Camp.
 He also participated in the Elite 11 quarterback competition.

 A five-star recruit, St. Clair is rated as the number one overall recruit in the 2025 class by Rivals.com.
 He is committed to Ohio State University to play college football.

+College career

+St. Clair began the 2025 season as the third-string quarterback behind Julian Sayin and Lincoln Kienholz as a true freshman.
+He made his collegiate debut in a Week 2 victory over Grambling State, completing his only appearance of the season while preserving his redshirt.

+St. Clair returned for the 2026 season as a redshirt freshman and competed with Luke Fahey and Justyn Martin for the primary backup role behind Sayin.
+In a season opening win over Ball State, St. Clair entered the game after Sayin and Fahey, completing five of six passes for 52 yards and his first collegiate touchdown, a 15-yard pass to Chris Henry Jr..